3 Times You Should Never “Accept Cookies” on a Site

 If you’re worried that you might accidentally accept third-party cookies, there’s an easy way to make things fool-proof.
 Go into your browser and choose to allow only required cookies or “first party” cookies.
 These cookies are the helpful ones mentioned earlier and are usually only used by the website you’re visiting.

 When you’re using private information

 If you’re afraid that you’ve already accepted cookies on websites where you wouldn’t want your information gathered, go into your browser and use the “clear cookies” option.
 This will prevent sites from collecting your information in the future, as long as you decline the next time a site asks you to accept its cookies.
+You should also learn how to clear cookies on your phone so your information is secure.
 Next, learn the 18 secrets of people who never get hacked.